“I believe that by supporting students and educators, education fuels freedom, builds knowledge, and inspires duty to future generations.”

 Many students come from environments with limited opportunities, yet this initiative empowers them to rise beyond those constraints by fostering confidence, resilience, and leadership.
 Through travel and encounters with World War II heroes, they gain lessons in courage, patriotism, and service that inspire them.

-The Heart Behind the Mission
+The Heart Behind

 “Experiencing Normandy in person reshaped my understanding of history—it’s not merely something learned from a textbook; it’s real, moving, and profoundly impactful.”